peterkwkwan/Programming_Theory/books/you_dont_know_js_yet_this_&_object_prototypes.md

 #### The `call-site`

-Call-site is the location in code where a function is called (<strong>not where its delcared</strong>).
+Call-site is the location in code where a function is called FROM (<strong>not where its delcared</strong>).

 - depending on the call-site, it will help us identify what `this` is referring to

 Call-stack is also important for us to consider as it determines which function is currently executing.

+- The call-site we care about is in the invocation before the currently executing function.

 ```
 function baz() {